larrybotha/effective-python/item-46/README.md

         elsewhere, the value in the `WeakKeyDictionary` will be garbage collected, as opposed to if we used a `dict` or something that would hold a strong reference to the value
+- use descriptors instead of `@property` for reusable validation or logic
+- use `WeakKeyDictionary` to store references to instances because:
+    - descriptors must be defined as class attributes, and thus values stored on the descriptor itself will be common to all instances
+    - `WeakKeyDictionary` holds weak references to objects, ensuring that one doesn't introduce memory leaks when instances are removed